Flavored tobacco policy resource center

 This resource presents a quarterly breakdown on the current state of U.S. jurisdictions with policies on flavored tobacco products.

-Map of localities with flavored tobacco policies (September 2020)
+Map of localities with flavored tobacco policies (as of March 31, 2022)

 Map of flavor policies across the US (updated quarterly).